Benks-1/winpyenv/README.md

 Powershell wrapper around winget and python launcher

 ## Reason
 I wanted to create a functionality like `conda activate` without having the need to install `conda` and I didn't want to `pip install` a tool because I don't want to have it version specific, but instead for all python versions installed on my machine.
+And since Python Launcher is compatible with azure yaml pipelines this makes the most sense.

 ## Instalation process

-- To enable the scripts to be available through the powershell/pwsh console, simply add the folder where you have downloaded the files into your "System Environmental Variables" (PATH is ok)
+- To enable the scripts to be available through the powershell/pwsh console, simply add the folder where you have downloaded the files into your "System Environmental Variables" (PATH is ok).
+Make sure that only the exe files are in there otherwise you will have issues with ps1 that is digitally not signed.

 - To enable venv creation add a "System Environment Variable" called ENVS_PATH.
 All venv's that you create with this tool will be by default stored in that directory.

 - Note: if you add a "System Environment Variable" called PYLAUNCHER_ALLOW_INSTALL and set any value, Launcher will try to install the python version specified if it is missing on the machine and if it is available.
 [Python documentation](https://docs.python.org/3/using/windows.html#install-on-demand)

+- The powershell scripts are here as a reference of what the exe files are compiled from.
+And you can modify it also to meet your needs and compile it yourself.
   - Issues: If you end up getting this message `winpyenv: File C:\path\to\winpyenv.ps1 cannot be loaded.
 The file C:\path\to\winpyenv.ps1 is not digitally signed.
 You cannot run this script on the current system.
 For more information about running scripts and setting execution policy, see about_Execution_Policies at https://go.microsoft.com/fwlink/?LinkID=135170.`.
-Create a copy the files, remove the original, and rename the file names back as the original (most probably you will have to remove ' copy' from all 3 files.)
+    - Create a copy the files, remove the original, and rename the file names back as the original (most probably you will have to remove ' copy' from all 3 files.)
+    - Or use this: `PowerShell -ExecutionPolicy Bypass -File .\winpyenv.ps1`

 ## Usage